kyma-project/istio/docs/technical-design.md

 ##### Kyma Gateway
-Kyma Gateway is moved to the API Gateway, as it is a default gateway we want to provide, and its responsibilities are more closely connected to API Gateway that to Istio.
+Kyma Gateway is moved to the API Gateway, as it is a default gateway we want to provide, and its responsibilities are more closely connected to API Gateway than to Istio.
 Since API Gateway is already dependent on Istio, we do not add any additional dependency by moving it.

 #### Certificate resources
 Certificate resources are moved to API Gateway, as they are tightly coupled with the Kyma Gateway resource.